How is the writing of insurance contracts regulated in your jurisdiction?

 The first thing to consider when transferring personal data to a third country is if there is an “adequacy decision”.
 An adequacy decision means that the European Commission has decided that a third country or an international organization ensures an adequate level of data protection.
 Transfer can also be done through ensuring appropriate protection measures, or in special situations and single cases.

-Insurance companies operating in Norway are under the supervision from Finanstilsynet (the financial supervision authority).
-For insurers, as for other financial undertakings, Finanstilsynet will first and foremost follow up through supervision of the companies risk assessments and solvency.
+Insurance companies operating in Norway are under the supervision from NFSA for insurers, as for other financial undertakings, the NFSA will first and foremost follow up through supervision of the companies risk assessments and solvency.

 Effective in July 2021, the section 3-3c of the Norwegian Accounting Act was modified for Norwegian companies that aren’t regarded as small companies cf. the Norwegian Accounting Act section §1-6.
 In addition to the key ESG factors such as human rights, employee rights, social conditions, external environment and combatting of corruption, there have been added factors for gender and non-discrimination.